elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 When we say "project" you should think about Mix.
 Mix is the tool that manages your project.
 It knows how to compile your project, test your project and more.
 It also knows how to compile and start the application relevant to your project.

 When we talk about applications, we talk about <abbr title="Open Telecom Platform">OTP</abbr>.
 Applications are the entities that are started and stopped as a whole by the runtime.
-You can learn more about applications in the [docs for the Application module](https://hexdocs.pm/elixir/Application.html), as well as by running `mix help compile.app` to learn more about the supported options in `def application`.
+You can learn more about applications and how they relate to booting and shutting down of your system as a whole in the [docs for the Application module](https://hexdocs.pm/elixir/Application.html).

 ## Simple one for one supervisors